pdp10/sbpipe/docs/source/user_manual.md

 A copy of this license is provided with the package and can also be found here:
 [https://www.gnu.org/licenses/lgpl-3.0.txt](https://www.gnu.org/licenses/lgpl-3.0.txt).

-Contacts: Dr Piero Dalle Pezze (piero.dallepezze AT babraham.ac.uk) and Dr Nicolas Le Novère (lenov AT babraham.ac.uk)
+Contacts: Dr Piero Dalle Pezze (piero.dallepezze AT gmail.com) and Dr Nicolas Le Novère (lenov AT babraham.ac.uk)

 Affiliation: The Babraham Institute, Cambridge, CB22 3AT, UK